 The storm water first flows through drainage culverts and swales where much of the sediment and organic debris settles.
 The water collects in wetland areas, marshes, and man-made lakes where it is further detained for filtration before flowing into offsite connections.

-Water Supply System: The District provides an non-potable water supply for the irrigation systems in the District common areas.
-The non-potable water comes directly from the lake.
-The lake level fluctuate with the Florida seasons.
+Irrigation Water Supply System: The District provides an non-potable water supply for the irrigation systems in the District common areas.
+The non-potable water comes directly from lakes.
+The lake levels fluctuate with the Florida seasons.
 It is very full during the summer rainy season and the level drops during the dry winter season.
 The lake and water management system are also replenished from a well that are monitored and maintained by the District.

 Street sweeping: Street sweeping is provided for all community roads.
 In the future, Individual neighborhoods may execute an agreement to have the District sweep their streets.